 …captures the extent of impartial and non-corrupt judiciary systems that constitute legal constraints on government power and are thus key elements of effective control of corruption.
 The data stems from the Global Competitiveness Database developed by the World Economic Forum.

 …measures the extent of regulation concerning a country’s external economic activity.
 Open countries can control corruption better by removing room for discretion at the level of administrative trade barriers and thus allowing free competition.
-The component combines the average number of procedures and the time taken to export or import goods using data from the World Bank’s Doing Business datasets.
+The component combines the average number of procedures and the time taken to export and import goods using data from the World Bank’s Doing Business dataset.

 …measures the extent and quality of public accessibility to the executive’s budget proposals in order to provide a control mechanism for discretionary public spending.
 The component is based on selected questions which are used for the Open Budget Survey provided by the International Budget Partnership.
 Note that this measure does not fully correspond to the Open Budget Index but captures some of its key concepts.

 …captures the ability of citizens to use online tools and social media and thus exercise social accountability.
 Internet media in general and social networks in particular are indispensable components of citizen empowerment.
 The component is constructed by combining the number of broadband subscriptions and internet users with the number of Facebook users relative to the total population.
 The data stems from the International Telecommunication Union and Internet World Stats.

 …measures the degree of media independence resulting from a specific national legal, political and economic environment in which print, broadcast, and internet-based media operate.
 Free media are indispensable to the monitoring of democratic institutions, public accountability and good government.
 The component is based on Freedom House’s assessment of freedom of the press.